robsalamat/School_District_Analysis/README.md

 ![](Resources/District_Summary.png)

-The new edited values are slightly lower than the original values.
-The District % Overall Passing became lower by 0.3.
+The new edited values are slightly lower than the original values for Average Math Score, % Passing Math, and % Passing Reading.
+The major change is that the District % Overall Passing became lower by 0.3.

 ### B. Effect on School Summary

 ![](Resources/School_Summary.png)

-The school performance also became slightly lower than the orginal values.
-The school's % Overall Passing also became lower by 0.3.
+The school performance also became slightly lower than the orginal values for Average Math Score, % Passing Math, and % Passing Reading.
+This time, the average reading score became slightly higher.
+The major change is the school's % Overall Passing became lower by 0.3.

 ### C. Thomas High School’s performance relative to the other schools